-- Socioeconomic status;
+- Socioeconomic status; •

 - Household composition;

 - Race, ethnicity, and language; and

-- Housing and transportation.
+- Housing and transportation. •

-Exhibits 24 through 27 highlight SVI scores for each of these themes.
+Exhibits 23 through 26 highlight SVI scores for each of these themes.

-Exhibit 24 identifies census tracts in the top quartile nationally for socioeconomic vulnerability.
+Exhibit 23 identifies census tracts in the top quartile nationally for socioeconomic vulnerability.

-- Census tracts with the highest levels of socioeconomic vulnerability are located in western parts of Jackson County, eastern parts of Wyandotte County, and Olathe in Johnson County.
-Very few of these tracts are in Johnson, Platte, or Clay counties. - About 14 percent of the community's population lives in the 110 highlighted census tracts.
+- Census tracts with the highest levels of socioeconomic vulnerability are located in western parts of Jackson County, eastern parts of Wyandotte County, and Olathe in Johnson County. - About 17 percent of the community's population lives in the 109 highlighted census tracts.